RafaelFCarneiro/observables-ng-study/README.md

 # observables-ng-study

-This is just a study project using angular routing
+This is just a study project using observables at angular